Chesterhuang1999/Veri-qec/README.md

 We set the default working directory to be `/Veri-qec/` and you can use `pwd` at the initial interface to verify whether the working directory is correct.

+### Package lists in Zenodo

+- docker-veriqec.tar: The archive file for the docker environment containing the artifact Veri-qec.

+- dirac-project-veriqec.zip: The source codes and Dockerfile for the verified verifier developed in Coq.

+- Veri-qec.zip: The source codes and Dockerfile for Veri-qec along with the output scripts.

 #### Artifact Usage